Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 That means a person using a wheelchair or walker can roll or walk in without lifting their feet or needing assistance.

-This simple design change makes a world of difference—eliminating fall risks and offering dignity, independence, and easier caregiving when needed.
+This simple design change makes a world of difference.
+It not only eliminates fall risk, when combined with properly installed grab bars for seniors, but also offers dignity, independence, and easier caregiving when needed.

 Key Benefits